AI is Here to Stay: Recap of Customer Contact Week 2018

 Last week, we attended Customer Contact Week 2018 in Las Vegas, NV, along with 2,500 of the industry’s leading practitioners and vendors.
 As it came to a close, Dale Zwizinski, SVP of North American Sales, shared his thoughts on key takeaways and trends from the show.

 Q: What were the biggest trends you noticed at CCW?

 A: I noticed three main things at CCW this year.

 - AI and automation are no longer trends for the call center.
 AI is here to stay, there’s no way around it.
 You either incorporate it into your strategy, or you will be in deep trouble from a business perspective.
 The good news is that many business leaders are taking this seriously by figuring out what the journey looks like for them.

-- Chatbots are HUGE.
+- Chatbots for customer service are HUGE.
 The problem is that people aren’t thinking holistically about it.
-Chatbots are only being associated with digital channels, instead of thinking about true omnichannel.
+Natural language chatbots are only being associated with digital channels, instead of thinking about true omnichannel.
 It is getting lost that in order to offer a full customer experience, you also need to incorporate voice “bots” as well.

 Q: What was most interesting to attendees?

 A: In many of the conversations I had, people seemed to be surprised at what kinds of calls and processes AI could actually automate.
 With all the noise in the marketplace, what’s real and what’s not is a big challenge for people to figure out.
 Many attendees would describe their top call drivers without realizing that these inquiries would actually be perfect for automation.
 As soon as we started down that path, people become really interested and engaged.